AyanoTheFoxy/AyanoTheFoxy/README.md

 ### Hi everyone

-i'm a student i'm devloping for two months
+i'm a student, i'm devloping for two months, i have 14 years old, i'm making my frist project the iridium a map editor for mobile

 - 🔭 I’m currently working on Iridium on OFT
 - 🌱 I’m currently learning Lua